R3Conclave/conclave-core-sdk/docs/docs/kds-rest-api.md

 * Check the first 12 bytes to know if the algorithm is supported, and use the last 32 bytes to read the key.

 The integrity check ensures that no one has tampered with the public key inside the response.
 But it does not guarantee that the KDS sent the message.
-To ensure the authenticity of the sender, you must validate the `kdsAttestationReport` field in the response.
+To ensure the sender's authenticity, you must validate the `kdsAttestationReport` field in the response.

 !!!Note

-    Java and Kotlin developers can use [`post office`](api/-conclave%20-core/com.r3.conclave.client/-post-office-builder/using-k-d-s.html) instead of the `/public` end point to retrieve the KDS public keys.
+    Java and Kotlin developers can use [`post office`](api/-conclave%20-core/com.r3.conclave.client/-post-office-builder/using-k-d-s.html) instead of the `/public` endpoint to retrieve the KDS public keys.